-Episode 18: How to Maximize Your Time and Stop Wasting It!
+Episode 18: How To Stay On Task and Stop Wasting Time!

 Not enough time to fit it all in?
 Does chaos rule your life?
 Are you easily distracted?
 All of these scenarios are typical at my house.

 Five kids at home can make for a pretty chaotic day!
 Even when I plan my week – have a nice homeschool schedule – a detailed work schedule – and attempt making meal plans… somehow – somewhere I seem to derail!

 And being productive is almost negated by the stress of having so many things that require my attention.
 What is that old saying – “jack of all trades – but master of none” I think I could relate that